eszuszu/imbui/README.md

   - *to-do*
 ## Testing
   - *to-do*

-## Web Component Design & Naming:
-  - Componnent Templates: `[component]-stpl` (Shadow DOM content) and `[component]-ltpl` (for inititial Light DOM content—SSG, SSR, Hydration).
-  - Mixins, interface `CustomElementLifecycleMethods` & type `WebComponentConstructor` for implementing web component mixins
-  - `ReactiveWebComponentMixin`, for creating effect, effect cleanup
-  - `BaseWebComponent` currently attaches an open shadow and appends a `*-stpl` template
-  - `[component]-provider` clear convention for components whose primary role is to establish a *Context API* (injecting scoped services or shared state) into their subtree.

-## Context API:
-  - Purpose: To prevent "prop drilling" and provide scoped, shared state/services
-  - Mechanism: Uses a custom bubbling event (`ContextRequestEvent` with `bubbles: true`, `composed: true`) containing a unique `Symbol` (the `ContextKey`) and a callback function.
-The nearest ContextProvider responds by invoking the callback with the requested Signal/value and calls `event.stopPropagation()`.
-Consumers set up Effects to react to the received Context Signal.
-  - Uses *Scoped Services*, `ServiceScope` in implementation(?)

 ## List Optimization (topics, moods, etc, later—component feeds, dynamic content and widgets, 'SPA' like behavior):
   - Keying: performance...
 List data should be arrays of objects, each with a *unique and stable ID (`data-key` attr on the rendered `<li>` elements).